Examples

 Inspect the Anvil node

-Notice that you now have an Anvil node running on port 8545 and an Infernet Node on port 4000.
+Notice from Check the running containers that you have an Anvil node running on port 8545 and an Infernet Node on port 4000.

 • Coordinator: 0x5FbDB2315678afecb367f032d93F642f64180aa3